iobruno/data-engineering-zoomcamp/week_1_basics_n_setup/pandas_sqlalchemy/README.md

 - [x] Build a CLI app with `Typer`
 - [x] Progress Bars to keep track of the execution with `rich`
 - [x] Run/Deploy the project on Docker
+- [ ] Enable downloading of multiple datasets in parallel